gassims/gassims.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to my GitHub Pages

-You can use the [editor on GitHub](https://github.com/gassims/gassims.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+I use this site to display my coding projects.
+This site is new and it will take some time to get the projects over to Github.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I am making many changes on this site because I'm learning how to use Github and make use of all its features.

 ### Markdown